Git Reset, Revert, and Checkout Explained โ

 When you need to undo something, choosing the correct command prevents data loss and preserves history integrity.
-This guide contrasts reset
+This guide contrasts reset, revert, and checkout (and restore / switch).

 bash